How to Set Up Payroll: Everything U.S. Small Business Owners Need to Know

 Deduct Additional Contributions

 Your employees may have additional amounts that need to be deducted from their paychecks.
-This could include deductions such as 401(k) contributions or child support payments.
+These could include deductions for 401(k) contributions or child support payments.

 Distribute W-2 and/or 1099 Forms to Employees